OnComputable/Code-Snippets/README.md

 # Code-Snippets
-Code Snippets for quick revision.
+Filter the code for faster integration in Work.